Introduction to Keeping Gambling Records

 Keep in mind that software is not actually necessary to keep good gambling records.
 A single notebook or stack of papers is all that’s needed.
 However, if you happen to already use data spreadsheet software, that may significantly shorten how much time is spent keeping and organizing this records.

-I sincerely believe your gambling performance at playing slots will financially improve when using some or all of my winning slots techniques, so keeping gambling records for tax preparation will, therefore, become a necessity.
+I sincerely believe your gambling performance at playing slots will financially improve when using some or all my winning slots techniques, so keeping gambling records for tax preparation will, therefore, become a necessity.

 I also acknowledge that I am not a professional tax preparation expert.
 If applying any of these suggestions, please be sure to consult your income tax professional.